JakeSteam/blog-programming/_drafts/2023-02-04-merging-multiple-jekyll-codebases-into-one.md

     - Minima
 ---

-Up until last week I had 3 blogs, each with their own GitHub repositories, copies of code, and configuration.
-Whilst this *worked*, it was horrible to maintain.
-In this post I'll describe how I merged all of these into 1, making future improvements much easier to implement.
+Up until last week I had 3 blogs, each with their own GitHub repositories, copies of code, CSS modifications, and overall configuration.
+Whilst this *worked*, it was impossible to maintain or scale up.
+In this post I'll describe how I merged all of these into 1, whilst also updating to the latest Minima version and making future improvements much easier to implement.

 ## The situation